leonardoalt/cav_2022_artifact/README.md

 This README and the related artifact is designed for allowing independent reproduction of the results in the paper `SolCMC: Solidity Compiler's model checker`.
-In addition it describes how the tool `SolCMC` can be used in other contexts.
-A more thorough documentation on `SolCMC` is available [here](https://docs.soliditylang.org/en/v0.8.13/smtchecker.html).
-Note that the tutorial uses the old name `smtchecker` of the tool, and explains also the BMC engine that is out of the scope of this artifact.
+In addition it describes how the tool SolCMC can be used in other contexts.
+A more thorough documentation on SolCMC is available [here](https://docs.soliditylang.org/en/v0.8.13/smtchecker.html).
+Note that the tutorial uses the old name `SMTChecker` of the tool, and explains also the BMC engine that is out of the scope of this artifact.

 The structure of this `README` is as follows.